 Starting at Corporate Research on power transformer cooling modeling approaches, I gradually entered the ABB's business unit and finally became part of the global architecture team of ABB's Medium & Large Power Transformer product group.
 There I was globally responsible for the thermal architecture as an integral part of its TrafoStar architecture platform.

-During that journey I discovered that the system architecture concepts I was introduced to during my time at Philips were quite helpful to structure my thoughts when managing my work at ABB.
+During that journey I discovered that the system architecture concepts I was introduced to during my time at Philips were quite helpful to structure my thoughts and working approach when managing my work at ABB.
 The Philips experience also helped in defining work strategies when helping out with strategic design reviews and discussing with electrical designers on their design requirements.
 In the latter cases, these requirements had to be balanced with many others (insulation, mechanics, losses etc.) often already in the early and short tender design stage.
 Additionally, the System Architecture concepts also helped to think about my role as part of the architecture team in an organization where the architect role was not formally defined nor recognized, and where the word "architecture" was often related only to the software domain.
-In fact, out of the roles that I fulfilled at ABB (project leader, specialist, competence coordinator, and architect) I enjoyed the "invisible" latter the most, as it helped me to structure my communication.
+In fact, out of the roles that I fulfilled at ABB (project leader, specialist, team leader and competence coordinator, and architect) I enjoyed the "invisible" latter the most, as it helped me to structure my communication.
 To me, architecture is as much about communication (in the sense of communicating with the right groups of people on the right abstraction level) and human organization structure (i.e. the roles that are needed in an organisation for proper information transfer) as it is about eliciting the shape, function and interfaces of components in a system.